-BP classifies its investment in Rosneft as an associate because, in management’s judgement, BP has significant influence over Rosneft; see Interests in other entities within Note 1 for further information.
+At 31 December 2021 and 2020 bp classified its investment in Rosneft as an associate because, in management’s judgement, bp had significant influence over Rosneft; see Interests in other entities within Note 1 for further information.
 The group’s investment in Rosneft is a foreign operation whose functional currency is the Russian rouble.
-The increase in the group’s equity-accounted investment balance for Rosneft at 31 December 2017 compared with 31 December 2016 principally relates to earnings from Rosneft and foreign exchange effects which have been recognized in other comprehensive income.
+The increase in the group’s equity-accounted investment balance for Rosneft at 31 December 2021 compared with 31 December 2020 principally relates to earnings from Rosneft and bp’s share of Rosneft’s changes in equity offset by dividends.

 The following table provides summarized financial information relating to Rosneft.
-This information is presented on a 100% basis and reflects adjustments made by BP to Rosneft’s own results in applying the equity method of accounting.
-BP adjusts Rosneft’s results for the accounting required under IFRS relating to BP’s purchase of its interest in Rosneft and the amortization of the deferred gain relating to the disposal of BP’s interest in TNK-BP.
-These adjustments have increased the reported profit for 2017, as shown in the table below, compared with the equivalent amount in Russian roubles that we expect Rosneft to report in its own financial statements under IFRS.
+This information is presented on a 100% basis and reflects adjustments made by bp to Rosneft’s own results in applying the equity method of accounting. bp adjusts Rosneft’s results for the accounting required under IFRS relating to bp’s purchase of its interest in Rosneft and the amortization of the deferred gain relating to the disposal of bp’s interest in TNK-BP.

 Summarized financial information for the group’s share of associates is shown below.

-a From 1 October 2014, Rosneft adopted hedge accounting in relation to a portion of highly probable future export revenue denominated in US dollars over a five-year period.
-Foreign exchange gains and losses arising on the retranslation of borrowings denominated in currencies other than the Russian rouble and designated as hedging instruments are recognized initially in other comprehensive income, and are reclassified to the income statement as the hedged revenue is recognized.
+a In 2014-2019, Rosneft adopted hedge accounting in relation to a portion of highly probable future export revenue denominated in US dollars.
+Foreign exchange gains and losses arising on the retranslation of borrowings denominated in currencies other than the Russian rouble and designated as hedging instruments were recognized initially in other comprehensive income, and were reclassified to the income statement as the hedged revenue was recognized.